How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 After 180 days or so, Google will have found the new pages and you can remove the redirects.
 It’s especially good to remove them if you have them in your htaccess file since this will speed up your site.

-A link from another website to you passes authority and SEO value.
+A link from another website passes authority and ranking potential to your site.
 But a 301 redirect diminishes some of this value.
-In other words, it’s better to have someone’s website link to an actual page on your site, rather than link to an old URL that redirects to a page on your site.
+In other words, it’s better to have someone’s website link to an actual page on your site, rather than link to an old URL through a 301 redirect.

-So whenever possible, find the links to your site (which you did back in step four) and ask yourself if you can reach out to any of the editors at any of those websites.
+So whenever possible, find the links to your site (which you did back in step four) and look for ways to get those links updated.

-Ideally, you can send a friendly request and a few of these editors can go into those pages and update the links, pointing them to the new address on the new site.
+Often, this means reaching out to the editors of the website that links to you.
+Ideally, you can send a friendly request and they’ll update the link, pointing it to the new address on the new site.
 This makes the redirects unnecessary and preserves more of your authority.
+This is a valuable but underrated SEO strategy.

 Every website should have a little file that tells search engines how it likes to be treated.
 The name of this file is robots.txt and it’s located in the “root,” so you can see it if you type www.website.com/robots.txt into your address bar.